 To replace a lost Utah driver license you must appear at a driver license office and provide two proofs of documentation.
 You can visit our required documentation page to see what works as proof.
-This applies to duplicate, renewal, and lapsed Utah licenses.
+This applies to duplicate, renewal, and lapsed Utah driver licenses.

 What do I need for a first-time Utah driver license?